MikeMaximus/gbm/GBM/readme.txt

 - Fixed and changed the "Kill process when game is closed" field on the "Process Manager"
 	- The form now properly changes to edit mode when this field is changed.
 	- This field is no longer enabled by default when adding a new process.
+- Fixed an issue with manually triggered backups being flagged as incomplete when they fail a prerequisite condition.
+- Incomplete backup operations and automatic restore operations will no longer run at the same time when starting GBM.
+	- Automatic restore operations will now wait for incomplete backup operations to be finished.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html